 There are two options on how to manage your company:

-- small number of members
+- The number of LLC members is relatively small

 What does a member-managed structure look like?